 Identity & Whenua

 I grew up in Southland as one of the few Māori girls in my school.
 I had the curly hair, the big butt, and the nose.
 I couldn’t hide the physical features.
-I remember being physically dragged to kapahaka in intermediate by my Māori teacher; too embarrassed to be part of it and deal with the bullies afterward.
+I remember being physically dragged to kapahaka in intermediate by my Māori teacher; too embarrassed to be part of it and deal with the bullies afterwards.
 I knew I was Māori on the outside, but I didn’t feel it on the inside.

 My birth father was Māori, he left before I was born.
 I was always content, but the cracks started to show as i entered my late teens.
 I’m not mad at him, I just think I missed out.
 I always felt unsure of who I was.
 I got help where I could and had an incredible support system.
 Mum did her best.
 But I still felt incomplete and couldn’t understand why.

 In primary school, we were encouraged to learn our mihi.
 My father helped me where he could and told me of my whakapapa.
 He spoke of my waka, my iwi and my hapu.
 It seemed interesting to me that i could choose what maunga to use.
 I was raised in the shadows of The Hokonui, I didn’t connect with them, but I had never heard of Taranaki either.

 I first met my oldest sister when I was 25.
 She is older than me and has 4 kids.
 She still lives in Patea, she tells me of my koro and how he spoke of me and his eagerness to meet me.
 She says i look like my Nan - he tells me that too.
 They’ve passed on; I will never meet them.
 I visited her in Patea; the feeling I got when I saw the maunga was indescribable.
 Aside from being incredibly beautiful, I felt connected.
 I took my shoes off and ran in the water.
 I felt at home.